 Yale Medicine infectious diseases specialist Jaimie Meyer, MD, MS, said the pause on the Johnson & Johnson vaccine was not an unusual step.
 “Even after it has completed its clinical trials, a vaccine still must be monitored in the real world,” she said.
 “If there are serious adverse events, we need to stop, take a deep breath, collect and analyze the data—and really try to understand why this is happening.
 Then, we can decide whether we should proceed.”

-Transparency is also important, Dr. Meyer adds.
-“People should know that there are these events that have been observed—even if they are very rare events—so they can make informed choices,” she says.
+Transparency is also important, Dr. Meyer added.
+“People should know that there are these events that have been observed—even if they are very rare events—so they can make informed choices.”